Temperature Converter

 Why does the US use Fahrenheit?

 The US adopted Fahrenheit early in its history, and the scale became entrenched in everyday life.
-Fahrenheit provides more precise whole numbers for everyday temperatures (0-100°F covers most weather conditions), making it practical for daily use in temperate climates.
+Fahrenheit provides more precise whole numbers for everyday temperatures (0-100°F covers most weather conditions).

 What is the difference between Celsius and Centigrade?

 "Centigrade" is the old name for the Celsius scale.
 In 1948, the scale was officially renamed "Celsius" to honor Anders Celsius.
-Both terms refer to the same temperature scale where water freezes at 0° and boils at 100°.
+Both terms refer to the same temperature scale.

 Can temperatures go below absolute zero?

 Theoretically, no. Absolute zero represents the complete absence of thermal energy.
-However, in quantum mechanics, scientists have achieved "negative absolute temperatures" in very specific controlled conditions, which paradoxically represent extremely hot states, not cold ones.
+However, in quantum mechanics, scientists have achieved "negative absolute temperatures" in very specific controlled conditions.